aryan-karadia/Museum-SQL-Project/README.md

 ## Task Distribution

 ### Aryan
 Designing the EER diagram along with a short description of the design and any assumptions made.
 Also mapping the EER Diagram into a relational schema.
+Assisted in creating the python application of the project.
+This includes creating multiple functions and pair programming the rest of the functions.

 ### Aditya
 Creating and implementing the python application part of the project.